-The Internal Revenue Service regulations require that we issue 1099 forms to certain companies and individuals that provide services to MRCI or its clients.
-In order to accurately prepare these annual forms, the IRS requires that we obtain and maintain IRS Form W-9 for all of our vendors and independent contractors.
+The Internal Revenue Service regualtions require that we issue 1099 forms to certain companies and individuals that provide services to MRCI or MRCI program participants.
+In order to accurately prepare these annual forms, the IRS requires we obtain and maintain IRS Form W-9 for all of our vendors and independent contractors.

-Please complete the enclosed W-9 Form, Vendor Agreement Form, and Expense Reimbursement Direct Deposit Form.
+Please complete the enclosed W-9 Form and Vendor Agreement Form.

-Return all documents to MRCI by fax, email, or mail within 30 days from the date of this letter.
+Return all documents to MRCI by email (preffered), fax or mail within 30 days from the date of this letter.
 Below is the return information: